-You loved last week’s post about how to make a perfect latte macchiato so much.
+You loved last week’s post about how to make a perfect latte macchiato so so so so much.
 It turns out that not only was it helpful but that you were into the fabulous fall flavoring as well.
 It appears that Maple Cinnamon Vanilla Cupcake is the new desired fall flavor (take that pumpkin spice!!!).

 I’m forever wowed by the shares, comments and love I’ve had for that post on social media.
 One thing stood out for sure.
 You all wanted to know about the cupcake I was eating with it!
 The inspiration that started if all.
 So today I’m sharing the recipe!
 My kiddos have promptly changed the name of it to the “Maple Snickerdoodle Cupcake”, because it tastes like a snickerdoodle, with a maple twist!

 (Scroll down to jump straight to the recipe!)